OCA/account-financial-reporting/customer_outstanding_statement/README.rst

 To use this module, you need to:

 #.
 Go to Customers and select one or more
 #.
-Press 'Action > Customer Outstanding Statement'
+Press 'Action > Aging Statement'
 #.
 Indicate if you want to display aging buckets